 Surfshark and ExpressVPN both have kill switch and split tunneling functionalities.
 Surfshark has a system-wide kill switch, which means it disconnects your entire device from the Internet when your VPN connection drops.
 You don’t get to exclude specific apps from it.

 ExpressVPN’s kill switch is called “Network Lock.”
 You have the option to select specific apps that remain connected to the Internet when the VPN connection goes down.
-Kill switch is enabled by default in ExpressVPN and you can’t disable it on the router app.
+Kill switch is enabled by default in ExpressVPN and you can’t disable it on the router applet.
 On Surfshark, you have to enable it in the settings after downloading the app.

 Split tunneling on Surfshark is called Bypasser.
 On both VPN services, split tunneling is available on Windows, macOS, Android, and routers.
 Currently, there’s no VPN that has split tunneling on iOS due to restrictions by Apple.
 You can use the feature to exclude certain apps and traffic from passing through the VPN tunnel.